Get a List of Time Tracking Records task.elapseditem.getlist

 integer

-Identifier of the time spent record
+Identifier of the time tracking record

 USER_ID